Goodwood Standard Smooth Dachshunds

 In every litter I have there are pets and there are animals I will go forward with.
 Outstanding owners are hard to come by and I will take no less for the dogs I breed.

 So here you come along with your "darling pet puppies" that are genetic mysteries, with no health screening of the parents, no idea of the history of the lines, no in depth knowledge of the breed and its capabilities.
 You sell these puppies to people and you might even make a profit as you use your own bitch and sire and probably don't pay much in vet bills.
 (Just guessing).
 If you sell a puppy bitch to someone who feels as you do and wants to breed too, then there are 2 more backyard breeders making the same sorts of puppies.
 For what?
 Money?
 To satisfy the demand?
 For the fun of it?
+For the miracle of life?
 I'm not sure of your motivation.

 Say you actually do deliver your litter, your bitch lives and your puppies make it to 12 weeks.
 Your puppies are taking the owners that might be sold outstanding puppies by serious breeders for the same price.
 This is not a popular breed.
 There aren't a lot of really great owners to go around.
 I'm not about to help someone breed willy-nilly.
 I know that the standard breeders are exceptionally protective of their genetic lines.
 If you do find someone to sell you a male without a spay and neuter contract, then I would be pretty certain that male is not of the quality that should be used in a breeding program.